The Shawnee National Forest is home to critters of all sorts

 But foot traffic is welcome!
 In fact, the migration event attracts people from across the country eager to witness the rich diversity of reptile and amphibian species along this single stretch of road.
 About 66 percent of the amphibians and 59 percent of the reptiles known to occur in Illinois are found here.

-Wildlife biologists say cottonmouths are the most common sake seen during this migration.
+Wildlife biologists say cottonmouths are the most common snake seen during this migration.
 But you might also see various frogs, salamanders, turtles, and other snakes.

 CAUTION: Unauthorized collecting and handling of any of these species is prohibited under federal and state law.